samsara/trackit/README.md

 NOTE: AWS costs money, please always consider the following
 * How many metrics you are sending.
 * How often you are sending them.
-A good practice is to initially do a *dry run* with the reporter, to see what would actually be pushed to Cloudwatch, without anything being pushed. *(see dry-run setting below)*

 Add the following dependency to your `project.clj`